By: Jon Phillips

 If you feel unloved by a parent it will directly affect your self-esteem and your ability to have healthy relationships with others.

 We need to learn what loving, trusting, healthy relationships even are if we didn’t get one from our parents.
 And then we need to learn to ‘reparent’ ourselves.
 This means we find ways to give ourselves the support, trust and love we didn’t get then or now from our parents.

 It’s admittedly a big learning curve.
 You are having to compensate for an entire childhood of feeling rejected.
 So seeking support is highly recommended.
 A counsellor or psychotherapist can help you process the emotions that feeling unloved has left you with.
 You can find a way to handle your parental relationship in a way that works best for you, and learn tools to gain back the self-esteem your childhood didn’t provide.

 Need help with family issues?
 Harley Therapy connects you with some of London’s best therapists.
 Not in London?
-Our booking platform connects you with UK-wide therapists, and Skype therapists even if you are in a different country.
+Our booking platform connects you with UK-wide therapists, and online therapists even if you are in a different country.

 Andrea M. Darcy is a health and wellbeing expert, trained in person-centred counselling and coaching.
 She often writes about trauma, relationships, and ADHD, and advises people on how to plan their therapy journey.
 Find her on Instagram @am_darcy